pavlo-myskov/get-job/README.md

 The one of the important features of the app is the search bar.
 Like a google search bar, it placed in the center of the page to be easily found and allows users to achieve their main goal - to find a job, quickly and easily.

 ![top_icon]()

+### Development Features
+- #### Django Authentication and Authorization System The app uses the Django Allauth package that is built on top of the built-in Django Authentication and Authorization System.
+The system provides a secure way to manage user accounts and allows users to create an account, login, logout, reset password, and update their profile.
+Also, the package is used to provide additional features such as email verification, social authentication, and password reset.

+- #### Role System
+To manage the different types of users, I created Custom User Model and implemented a role system.
+The app contains two main types of users - Jobseekers and Employers.
+So the system allows users to create an account as a Jobseeker or an Employer.
+All the time when we want to create a new user, we have to assign him to a role.
+The email address is used as a unique identifier of the user and the system does not allow users to register multiple accounts with the same email address.
+So the Jobseeker and the Employer can not have the same email address.

+The role system was implemented by adding a `role` field to the `User` model.
+The `role` field is a choice field with options `Admin`, `Jobseeker`, and `Employer`.
+The `role` field also provides access to the appropriate pages, features and content of the app.
+For example, the Jobseeker can not create a job post and the Employer can not apply for a job.

+- #### Branching Strategy
+The app was built using the _Feature_ branching strategy.
+The strategy allows me to create a branch for a specific feature, task or bug without affecting the `master` branch, which keeps the main codebase clean and stable.
+I never push directly to the `master` branch.
+Instead, I work on a separate `develop` branch and create a new branch for each feature from the `develop` branch.
+When the feature is ready, I create a pull request and merge the branch into the `develop` branch.
+Before merging, the code is processed by the Continuous Integration (CI) system to check the code quality and run tests.
+Then the branch is deployed to the Heroku staging environment for manual testing.
+When the testing is successfully completed, I create a pull request to merge the `develop` branch into the `master` branch.
+The strategy allows to review the code and test the app before merging and keep the master branch clean and stable.
+See the [Deployment](#deployment) section for more details.

+- #### Database
+The app uses a relational database service [ElephantSQL](https://www.elephantsql.com/) to store and manage data.

 ## Technologies Used
 - ### Languages